Georgy Gause: At university

-In 1927 he was admitted to the Biological Division of the Faculty of Physics and Mathematics at Moscow University.
+In 1927 Gause was admitted to the Biological Division of the Faculty of Physics and Mathematics at Moscow University.
 The Russian university system requires a faculty advisor for all undergraduate and graduate students.
 His chosen advisor for his undergraduate career was professor Vladimir Alpatov, who worked at the Zoological Museum of Moscow University.
-Alpatov, in the mid-1920s, was very impressed by the work of Raymond Pearl, a U.S. demographer who became well-known through his advocacy of the logistic curve.
-Alpatov brings back a fascination for American science that is very influential on Gause.
+In the mid-1920s Alpatov was very impressed by the work of Raymond Pearl, a U.S. demographer who became well-known through his advocacy of the logistic curve.
+Alpatov stimulated a fascination for American science that greatly influenced Gause.
 Gause argued that field work, with too many variables, could never adequately explain this relationship and only in the simplified laboratory environment, where variables could be controlled, would it be possible to determine precisely how a specific ecological factor influences a population.
-Eager to pursue this mechanistic direction of study and influenced by his advisor, Gause contacted Pearl to see if the American would take on another Russian student.
+Eager to pursue this mechanistic direction of study and influenced by his advisor, Gause contacted Pearl to see if he would take on another Russian student.
 He applied for a fellowship through the Rockefeller Foundation but was denied, perhaps because he was only 22 years old.
 He then published a monograph The Struggle for Existence in 1934 to improve his chances but he was still denied.
 The monograph had several editions, and it was also translated in French and Japanese languages.

 During Alpatov's stay in the US, Gause was supervised by Evgenii Smirnov.
 Interested in the application of statistics in biosystematics, Smirnov promoted these methods to Gause.
-In that period Gause was investigating the distribution of Orthoptera in the North Caucasus, quantitatively estimating ecoplastisity of species.
+In that period Gause investigated the distribution of Orthoptera in the North Caucasus, quantitatively estimating ecoplastisity of species.

 Gause earned his BSc at Moscow State University in 1931, and was employed in Alpatov's laboratory at the Zoological Institute of Moscow University.
 He earned his DBiolSc in 1936 for the series of works published in 1930-1934 and compiled as a dissertation titled Studies on the dynamics of mixed populations.
 One of the opponents was Vladimir Vernadsky.